Eurovision: Lord of the Lost don't mind being 'freaks' – DW – 05/11/2023

 Advertisement

-Germany's Lord of the Lost gothic metal band may not have won over the jury at the German preliminary round for the Eurovision Song Contest in March, but the five musicians certainly won over the TV audience with their song "Blood & Glitter," which is taking them to the contest in Liverpool.
+Germany's Lord of the Lost goth metal band may not have won over the jury at the German preliminary round for the Eurovision Song Contest in March, but the five musicians certainly captured the attention of the TV audience with their song "Blood & Glitter," which is taking them to the contest in Liverpool.

 Upon finding out they would represent Germany at the event, the band immediately launched a social media campaign unlike any other by previous German Eurovision acts.

-In no time at all, they became known beyond the gothic and metal bubble.
-Their follower numbers multiplied, as did their record sales and streaming numbers.
+In no time at all, they became known beyond the goth and metal scene.
+Their follower numbers grew dramatically, as did their record sales and streaming numbers.

-Lord of the Lost, who celebrate their 15th band anniversary next year, have long been a big name in the metal scene.
+Lord of the Lost, who celebrate their 15th anniversary as a band next year, have long been a big name in the metal scene.

 The Hamburg band performs at all the big festivals, including Wacken in Germany, Masters of Rock in the Czech Republic, Hellfest in France and Mystic Festival in Poland.
-They tour with leading metal bands — Iron Maiden, Amon Amarth, Powerwolf.
+They tour with leading metal bands like Iron Maiden, Amon Amarth and Powerwolf.

-So now they are in the running for Germany in the Eurovision Song Contest.
-Once upon a time, the event started out as a contest for European popular music — but in its 67 years of existence, it has changed in a major way.
+Now, they're in the running for Germany in the Eurovision Song Contest.
+Once upon a time, the event started out as a contest for European popular music — but in its 67 years of existence, that has changed in a major way.

 In 2021, the Italian rock band Maneskin won the contest.